-- 1. Having scrutinized the history of synecdoche one can easily notice how much it is debatable.
-It shows that not only is there no a consistent definition of synecdoche, there is also neither consensus on the main types of synecdoche nor on its relation to metonymy. - 2.
-The fluctuation of synecdoche is not factually attributed to the nature of the phenomenon itself but it is almost attached to the lack of agreement among rhetoricians and linguists who work within completely different theoretical bases.

-- 3. Despite little consensus among rhetoricians, literary theorists and linguists in distinguishing synecdoche from metonymy many scholars contributed to draw clear demarcation lines between them. - 4.
+- 1. Having scrutinized the history of synecdoche one can easily notice how much it is debatable, that is, not only is there no a consistent definition of synecdoche, there is also neither consensus on the main types of synecdoche nor on its relation to metonymy. - 2.
+The fluctuation of synecdoche is not factually attributed to the nature of the phenomenon itself but it is almost attached to the lack of agreement among rhetoricians and linguists who work within completely different theoretical bases. - 3.
+Despite little consensus among rhetoricians, literary theorist and linguists in distinguishing synecdoche from metonymy there were many scholars who contribute to draw clear lines of demarcations between them. - 4.
 In the framework of cognitive semantics, synecdoche has been best distinguished from metonymy by Seto (1995) when he describes synecdoche as a third member in the triplet of essential tropes where metaphor is based on similarity, metonymy on contiguity and synecdoche on inclusion. - 5.
-As much as the research paper appreciates Seto's (1999) contribution to affirm the independence of synecdoche it hardly accepts his attempt to exclude the part-whole relation and subsumes it under metonymic contiguity leaving only semantic inclusion to synecdoche that is taxonomic relations inside or between categories. - 6.
-It has been seen that the exclusion of part-whole relation from synecdoche is a dangerous step that jeopardizes the concept of synecdoche and transforms it to an anemic trope or a merely semantic mechanism which belongs to a normal functioning of ordinary language. - 7.
-Despite of the cognitive significance of drawing a sharp line between partonomy and taxonomy it cannot be used as the only criterion to distinguish synecdoche from metonymy and maintain their independence from each other. - 8.
+As much as we appreciate Seto's (1999) contribution to affirm the independence of synecdoche we hardly accept his attempt to exclude the part-whole relation and subsumes it under metonymic contiguity leaving only semantic inclusion to synecdoche that is taxonomic relations inside or between categories.

+- 6. We see that the exclusion of part-whole relation from synecdoche is a dangerous step that jeopardizes the concept of synecdoche and transforms it to an anemic trope or a merely semantic mechanism which belongs to a normal functioning of ordinary language. - 7.
+Although we support Seto's reference to the cognitive significance of drawing a sharp line between partonomy and taxonomy we could not use it as the only criterion to distinguish synecdoche from metonymy and maintain their independence from each other. - 8.
 It is very oppressive to restrict the notion of a whole a trope to a mere semantic mechanism since synecdoche like other rhetorical phenomena raises from a deliberate investment of all meaning components such as the semantic relation involved and any possible aspect of context of situation. - 9.
 Although interpreting synecdoche is beyond the goals of the present paper we absolutely agree with Berdin (1984: 54) in his reference to the context of situation and its role to determine whether the particular is a case of synecdoche or metonymy.
-This definitely indicates that the context of situation is a determinant factor in the process of the production and comprehension synecdoche. - 10.
-The research paper finds in Cruse's claim that 'meronymy is another relation of inclusion that represents an interesting parallel with hyponymy' an appropriate semantic justification to retrieve the lost part from metonymic contiguity and then recover the anemic trope.
-His claim helps to achieve the two main goals: first, preserving synecdoche as an independent trope based on inclusion and second, retrieve the part-whole relation under the umbrella of inclusion to sustain this trope with its most tropical part viz. its part-whole relation.
+This definitely indicates that context of situation is a determinant factor in the process of the production and comprehension synecdoche. - 10.
+We find in Cruse's claim that 'meronymy is another relation of inclusion that represents an interesting parallel with hyponymy' an appropriate semantic justification to retrieve the lost part from metonymic contiguity and then recover the anemic trope.
+His claim helps us achieve our two main goals: first, preserving synecdoche as an independent trope based on inclusion and second, retrieve the part-whole relation under the umbrella of inclusion to sustain this trope with its most tropical part viz. its part-whole relation.